-Eligibility.
 Loans are available to:

-Application Review & Loan Closing.
-Applications are made to Bangor Savings Bank.
-If the loan is turned down by the Bank applicants may apply to the MOFGA Organic Farmer Loan Fund for a loan guarantee.
-Applications will be reviewed by an advisory committee, which makes the final decision on the loans.
-Bangor Savings Bank will be administering the program, and your final loan agreement will be guaranteed by MOFGA and held by Bangor Savings Bank.
+The application process has two steps.
+Initial applications are made to Bangor Savings Bank; if the loan is turned down by the Bank, applicants then apply to the MOFGA Organic Farmer Loan Fund for a loan guarantee.
+Here is the Application Packet.
+OFLF applications will be reviewed by an advisory committee, which makes the final decision on the loans.
+Bangor Savings Bank will be administering the program, and the final loan agreement will be guaranteed by MOFGA and held by Bangor Savings Bank.
 Prior to closing, Bangor Savings Bank will submit a letter of commitment that will detail the closing requirements.
-MOFGA, as well as the farmer, is at risk in this program.
-The advisory committee will be reviewing applications with an eye to the potential success of the applicant.
+MOFGA staff are available to assist in the process at any point –please reach out to us with any questions, concerns or considerations.

-Reporting.
 MOFGA reserves the right to require annual financial reports and/or quarterly cash flow statements.

 Any time of year, contact the MOFGA office at 207-568-4142 or email [email protected] to establish your intention to apply to the loan fund.
 The two-step process can take six to eight weeks and includes an initial application submitted to Bangor Savings Bank; if they turn it down, a separate set of forms is submitted to MOFGA.
 Our staff will provide and assist in completing any parts of the application packet for the OFLF if needed.